Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 • 6 peppercorns

-• water or chicken broth to cover about 8 cups, broth will make a richer soup
+• water or chicken broth to cover bones and veggies about 8 cups, broth will make a richer soup

 • salt to taste (don't add salt initially if turkey has been brined)